bsurya27/Recommender-Systems/Agent_csv/README.md

 ## 🚀 Features

+- **Modern Web Interface**: Beautiful Gradio-based UI with real-time chat
 - **Conversational Interface**: Natural chat to understand your preferences
 - **Personalized Recommendations**: Tailored suggestions based on your tastes
 - **Smart Preference Learning**: Remembers what you like/dislike during conversation
+- **Working Dataset Visualization**: See what anime the agent is considering for you
+- **Mode Detection**: Visual indication of conversation vs recommendation modes
 - **Comprehensive Database**: Access to detailed anime information and ratings
 - **Intelligent Reasoning**: Uses ReAct pattern for thoughtful recommendations
 - **Cost-Effective**: Powered by GPT-4o mini for optimal price/performance